-His teaching and lecture experience spans more than 45 years and extends to fields outside medicine.
+His teaching and lecturing experience spans more than 45 years and extends to fields outside of medicine.
 He is a published author and has contributed to learned journals and publications on a variety of subjects as well as presenting scientific papers on Traditional Chinese Medicine at, for example, the World Congress Of Acupuncture and Traditional Chinese Medicine, held in the Palais de l’ UNESCO, Paris, in 1990, cosponsored by the World Health Organisation and the French Ministry of Health.

 His on-going commitment to TCM